learn-co-curriculum/spring-mod-2-authentication/README.md

 own user!

-Open up the `SecurityConfiguration` class we created in the `spring-security-demo` project we created in the last lesson.
+Open up the `SecurityConfiguration` class we created in the `spring-security-demo` project that we used in the last lesson.
 This is where we will customize our application's authentication.
 Go ahead and add the following
 code: